Archaeological fragment "Bura Asinda-Sikka"

 Among other things, Gado found tubular and oval-shaped anthropomorfic urns in terracotta (630 pcs), originally laid on the ground upside down and close together, contained human bones, but above all entire skulls, with clothes, or offerings of cooked food for dead, and the sand and earth thickened in urn thereafter due to infiltrations into the openings that remained.
 The terracotta pots vary in size but include tubular urns and round or semi-ovoid urns, some of which are surmounted by standing figures, mounted horsemen, or heads.
 The heads, often completely flat, are distinguished by a great deal of simplicity and in most cases decorated with longitudinal bulges in relief.
 However, some of these urns were decorated only with anthropomorfic features depicting eyes, coiffures, nose etc. There are also representations of phalluses and breasts on the urns, which Gado says represent sexual differentiation.
 Gado suggests also that the vases with bodily features are effigies of those buried 1-1,2 meters below the surface and that some contained the head of a caretaker of the dead, perhaps a slave, servant, spouse, or kinsman sacrificed to serve the deceased in the afterworld.

 Very little is precisely understood about this mysterious civilization and its culture because it was discovered only a few decades ago.
-Remarkable archaeological object from Bura Asinda-Sikka necropolis.
+Stunningly beautiful archaeological hand fragment from Bura Asinda-Sikka necropolis.
 Good condition.
-Age-related wear with a few small chips, nicks, and scratches on surface.
-Rich deposits on interior.
+Age-related wear with a chips, nicks, and scratches on surface.
+Rich deposits on exterior.
 Dirt, dust and soil.
-Size approx. 14,0cm x 8,1cm x 4,9cm.
+Size approx. 11,0cm x 6,7cm x 5,8cm.
 Weight c.
-290g.
+171g.

 References, citations and sources: